kailevy/EthnoModel/reports/final_report.md

 - When an agents interacts with a neighbor, it may misperceive the neighbor, by the misperception chance.
 - If it does misperceive, it randomly chooses at tag that it perceives the neighbor to be, out of the 4 tags.
 - It then uses the strategy of the tag it perceives to determine whether it cooperates or defects
-- If it doesn't misperceives, it plays normally
+- If it doesn't misperceive, it plays normally

 **Results** -